JonathanLoscalzo/homevision-takehome/README.md

     │   │   └── train_model.py
     │   │

 --------

-## References

-- Project structure based on [https://drivendata.github.io/cookiecutter-data-science/](cookiecutter-data-science/)

 ## ML Process

 This process is a generic one, but it could be different for other scenarios.

-- analyze and understand the information
+- analyze and understand the information (exploratory analysis)
 - feature engineering: clean, transform, validate(TODO)
 - train some regression algorithms with default hyperparameters
     - select the best one (using cross-validation)
 - tune it (with optuna or grid/random search)
-- serve the best one.
+- serve it

+### Metrics

+There are some metrics tracked in mlflow :
+- Root Mean Squared Error(rmse): same unit as feature, large errors are punished
+- Mean Absolute Error(mae): same scale as feature, errors has the same weight
+- R2(r2): is a ratio between the variance explained by the model and the total variance.

+I will select `rmse` because the problem needs to punish big errors.

 ## First steps